Suzy’s Hash Special: All You Need to Know About Hash and Making Hash in 2025

 Top cannabis strains for making hash

 Some cannabis strains are simply better than others for making hash.
 This is based on a couple of different things.
 Some cannabis strains have better resin production which makes them ideal for extracting them for hash.
 Others have flavors that work sometimes better like hash than they do like flowers.
-There are quite some cannabis strains we have available that are great for making hash, like Afghan Skunk, Premium Shiva Skunk, OG Kush, and our latest addition COVID-18 (OG18 x AK47).
+There are quite some cannabis strains we have available that are great for making hash, like Afghan Skunk, Premium Shiva Skunk, OG Kush, and our latest additions COVID-18 (OG18 x AK47), Lemon Juice OG and Lunio OG.

 Write a Review discount bannerSuzy Seeds Shipping Policy banner